ilan-anodot/anodotcost_api_docs_slate/source/includes/_Enrichment Tags.md

 Your enrichment tags are stored as a single csv file.
 To update the CSV file using the API, you need to:

-1. GET the current configuration
+1. GET the current configuration file
-2. Update the entries in your spreadsheet or text editor
+2. In a text editor - Update the entries as needed
 3. POST the updated file to replace the existing configuration in your account

 ### GET Enrichment tags